urwid/urwid/docs/manual/widgetmethods.rst

       widget.
 This value might not be the same as the column returned from :meth:`get_cursor_coords`.

+      The :class:`~urwid.listbox.ListBox` and :class:`~urwid.container.Pile`
-      The :class:`ListBox` and :class:`Pile` widgets call this method on a widget losing focus and use the value returned to call :meth:`move_cursor_to_coords` on the widget becoming the focus.
+      widgets call this method on a widget losing focus and use the value returned to call :meth:`move_cursor_to_coords` on the widget becoming the focus.
 This allows the focus to move up and down through widgets while keeping the cursor in approximately the same column on screen.

    .. method:: move_cursor_to_coords(size, col, row)